 Three years on, and thank the heavens currently the cancer is still undetectable.
 However, life has been somewhat “challenging”.
 My wife and I knew Erectile Dysfunction was going to be a problem, but not the extent and complexity of that problem.

 I can no longer produce semen, just a bodily fluid cocktail, that is predominately urine.
-Masturbation and Fellatio produce this cocktail, and in quite copious quantities, prior to orgasm.
+Masturbation and Fellatio produce this cocktail, and in quite copious quantities, before orgasm.
 Ejaculation is far, far more difficult and results in a sensation that is a lot deeper seated than before the operation.

 My wife’s love, affection and commitment to help us enjoy penetrative sex; without having to plan the use of the 100mg dose of Viagra taken 60 minutes “before play can commence”, is amazing.

-Currently when we are both deeply aroused and we have enjoyed highly erotic foreplay, an erection strong enough for me to both insert it into my wife and maintain rhythmic thrusting is possible.
+Currently, when we are both deeply aroused, and we have enjoyed highly erotic foreplay, an erection strong enough for me to both insert it into my wife and maintain rhythmic thrusting is possible.
 Such lovemaking is quite short-lived, but the joy it brings us both is deeply satisfying.
-Possibly on occasion my erections are greater than the sixty per cent we were told to expect prior to the operation.
+Possibly on occasion my erections are greater than the sixty per cent we were told to expect before the operation.